petter-holmberg/cpp-ref/classes.md

 - `operator<<`
 - `operator>>`

-If implementing one of these, implement its corresponding compound assignment operator as well, and implement it in terms of that (except if that modifies the left-hand side so signifcantly that it is more advantageous to do the reverse, e.g. in the case of multiplicaton of complex numbers).
+If implementing one of these, implement its corresponding compound assignment operator as well, and implement it in terms of that (except if that modifies the left-hand side so significantly that it is more advantageous to do the reverse, e.g. in the case of multiplication of complex numbers).
 [Meyers96](#Meyers96) §22, [Sutter05](#Sutter05) §27

 #### Compound assignment operators